The Okanagan Indian Band tmxʷúlaʔxʷ | Lands Department is responsible for developing and implementing reserve land management policies and practices.

 Sherry Louis, Interim Lands Director – A member of the Okanagan Indian Band.
 Employed with the Okanagan Indian Band Organization since 1998 as the Chief and Council’s Executive Assistant and transitioning to the Lands Department in 2015.
 As Interim Director of Lands, Sherry is responsible for overseeing the day-to-day operations as well as support the strategic planning for OKIB Reserve Lands.
 In addition, Sherry currently supports the Additions to Reserve, Specific Claims and Unexploded Ordnances processes.

-Brittany Linford Administrative Assistant - Brittany started as the Administrative Assistant for the OKIB Lands department in July of 2015 and is responsible for providing secretarial, clerical and administrative services for the department.
-She had previously worked at the OKIB daycare, Snc’c’amala?tn, in 2012/13 as the Receptionist.
-She is a graduate of the Applied Business Technology program at the Okanagan College.
+Michelle Knuhtsen, Administrative Assistant – Michelle started as the Administrative Assistant for the OKIB Lands department in June of 2023 and is responsible for providing secretarial, clerical and administrative services for the department.
+Michelle has her Administrative Assistant Certificate from Okanagan College and 10 years of experience in various fields.

 Organizational Chart – Lands and UXO

 The Okanagan Indian Band Lands Department is responsible for developing and implementing reserve land management policies and practices.
 OKIB is participating in the Department of Indigenous Services’ Reserve Land and Environmental Management program (RLEMP).

 RLEMP is a land and environment management program that seeks to establish the conditions under which First Nations are able to exercise increased responsibility over their reserve land, resources and environment by undertaking Indian Act land management activities on behalf of the Minister of Indigenous and Northern Affairs Canada (INAC).